nickfff-dev/anki-online-dict-helper/README.md

 2. (Optional) Setup anki deck, type and fields names to put your **word**, **definition**, **sentence**.
 3. Open some web pages which have English artical (by default option which has English dictionary only).
 4. Move mouse cursor to the word, double click to select or press <kbd>shift</kbd> to automatically select word in case it's a link.
-5. A popup windows displayed to show the word definition.
+5. A popup window displayed to show the word definition.
 6. (Optional) Press top/right green **(+)** icon to add anki note.
 7. (Optional) You need make sure anki desktop was open and ankiconnect addon was installed.

 The extension shipped in with two dictionaries as sample,  You can play with these 2 dicntionaries and see if it's what you want.

-1. English-Chinese dictionary: youdao.com
+1. English-Chinese dictionary: youdao.com (example for sentence captured as context)

 ![Youdao Dictionary](https://raw.githubusercontent.com/ninja33/anki-online-dict-helper/master/doc/youdao.png)

-2. English-English dictionary: collins.com
+2. English-English dictionary: collins.com (example for exact sample content from online dictionary)

 ![Collins Dictionary](https://raw.githubusercontent.com/ninja33/anki-online-dict-helper/master/doc/collins.png)